So Notorious

 So Notorious, sometimes stylized So NoTORIous, is an American sitcom starring — and loosely based on the life of — actress Tori Spelling.
-The series debuted on VH1 on April 2, 2006, and despite lasting only ten episodes, received substantial acclaim from critics.
+The series debuted on VH1 on April 2, 2006, and despite lasting only ten episodes, received positive reviews from critics.

 Premise

 The series follows the actress as she tries to downplay the fact that she is the daughter of Aaron Spelling (his name is rarely mentioned in series; he is referred to by Tori as "Daddy" and taking a cue from Charlie's Angels is only heard off-camera).
 Despite the fact that her father is very wealthy, Tori tries to prove that she just wants people to like her for herself and take her seriously.

 Along with Tori the show features her close friends Pete (James Carpinello), a roommate who shares Tori's condo and has a habit of bringing women to the place every night by bragging about Tori being his roommate; Janey (Brennan Hesser), a real estate agent with a habit for being nosy and ambitious; and Sasan (Zachary Quinto), an openly bisexual (except to his parents) Iranian-American who tends to be critical at times, hoping it will knock a little sense into Tori.
 She is also seen carrying around her overweight pug Mimi LaRue, who is frequently dressed in tacky designer clothes.

 In addition, Tori also has to deal with her self-absorbed mother Candy "KiKi" Spelling, whose history of how Tori was raised and why she treats her daughter as if she doesn't exist may explain why Tori acts like she does; Margaret (Cleo King), the nanny who raised Tori and is more motherly to her than KiKi; and Ruthie Rose, her frenetic, doting, and not-so-reliable manager.